For SEO and Content Agencies

 "Clients won't pay extra for another tool."

-Sell it as methodology, not a tool.
+Sell it as a delivery standard, not a tool.
 Agencies running Floyi often find they can defend retainer increases within 2 quarters.

 "We need flexibility per client."

 Consistent backbone with per-client inputs: brand, personas, topical scope, competitors.
-Same methodology.
+Same framework.
 Different signals.

 "We need white-label reports."